AmmarMian/qanat/docsrc/usage/running/parameters_file.rst

    The keyword :code:`--parameters_file` is not to be confused with :code:`--param_file` which is used to specify command-line arguments that can possibily vary.
    Yes, I know it can be confusing and it may be changed later (due to lazyness from the author at this point in time).

-Sometimes command-line arguments are not handy to setup your simulation and you'd rather use a parameters file where you store all the relevant variables, definitions and so on.
+Sometimes command-line arguments are not handy to set-up your simulation and you'd rather use a parameters file where you store all the relevant variables, definitions and so on.
 You still want to keep track of this file as for the command-line arguments case.
-To handle this, Qanat has a special keyword: :code:`--parameters_file`.
-If you use this keyword, Qanat will copy this file into the :code:`storage_path` directory when running the experiment.
+To handle this, Qanat has a special option: :code:`--parameters_file`.
+If you use this option when running and experiment, Qanat will copy this file into the :code:`storage_path` directory when running the experiment.
 For example:

 .. code-block:: console